Third-Party Data Providers Ruin Simple Mechanisms: Introduction

-Our results show, in contrast, that the presence of a third-party data provider complicates the mechanism design task dramatically.
+Our results show, in contrast, that the presence of a third-party data provider, who reveals information outside of the control of the seller, complicates the mechanism design task dramatically.
 We first consider revenue-optimal mechanisms.
 While \citet{DPT16}'s characterization of optimal auctions extends naturally to our setting, these optimal mechanisms may be quite complex.
-Concretely, our setting satisfies a type of revelation principle stating that optimal mechanisms require only a single round of bidding, followed by a single round of information revelation (full revelation, in fact); however, the resulting menu of options presented to the bidder includes an option for each possible valuation vector, combined with each possible posterior of the bidder on the item type after receiving the information provider's signal, and requires the seller to condition the price charged on the realization of the item type.
+Concretely, our setting satisfies a type of revelation principle (Lemma \ref{LEM:REVPR}) stating that optimal mechanisms require only a single round of bidding, followed by a single round of information revelation (full revelation, in fact); however, such a mechanism presents the bidder with a menu of options that includes an option for each possible valuation vector, combined with each possible posterior of the bidder on the item type after receiving the data provider's signal, and requires the seller to condition the price charged on the realization of the item type.

-Not only does the presence of a data provider complicate the design of the optimal mechanism, it also impacts the revenue achievable via simple mechanisms.
-Specifically, in the presence of a data provider, the better of item-type bundling and item-type pricing may achieve only a $\Omega\left(\log n\right)$ factor approximation of the revenue the seller could have achieved had she offered a richer menu to the buyer.
+Not only does the presence of a data provider complicate the design of the optimal mechanism, our main results show that it also impacts the revenue achievable via simple mechanisms.
+Specifically, in the presence of a data provider, the better of item-type bundling and item-type pricing may achieve only an $\Omega\left(\log n\right)$ factor approximation of the revenue the seller could have achieved had she offered a richer menu to the bidder (Theorem~\ref{THM:SIMPLE}); this factor is, in fact, tight (Corollary~\ref{cor:itempricing_log}).
 In particular, a mechanism that divides the item types into disjoint groups and offers a price on each group can outperform both item-type pricing and item-type bundling by a logarithmic factor.
-Such mechanisms are known in the multi-item auction literature as partition mechanisms, and are seen as relatively simple mechanisms (see, e.g., \citet{Rubinstein16}).
+Such mechanisms are known in the multi-item auction literature as partition mechanisms, and are seen as relatively simple mechanisms \citep[see, e.g.,][]{Rubinstein16}.
 In our setting, we refer to such mechanisms as \emph{item-type partition mechanisms}.

-This separation between the revenue of item-type partitioning and that of item-type pricing and item-type bundling raises a natural question: if we expand our view of what constitutes ``simple'' mechanisms to include item-type partitioning, which generalizes both item-type pricing and item-type bundling, can we guarantee that simple mechanisms obtain a constant approximation of the optimal revenue in the presence of a data provider?
+This separation between the revenue of item-type partitioning and that of item-type pricing and item-type bundling raises a natural question: \emph{if we expand our view of what constitutes ``simple'' mechanisms to include item-type partitioning, which generalizes both item-type pricing and item-type bundling, can we guarantee that simple mechanisms obtain a constant approximation of the optimal revenue in the presence of a data provider?}